madwire-media/firstmate/Readme.md

 }
 ```

-**From here on out, this tutorial assumes you have a working Kubernetes cluster, access to a docker registry, and both Docker and Helm installed locally.**
+**From here on out, this tutorial assumes you have a working Kubernetes cluster, access to a docker registry, and both Docker and Helm installed locally.** If you need some help with this, see [these installation instructions](./docs/Depencencies.md).

-We're almost there, we just have to tell FirstMate where to push our Docker image to and where to host our service.
+We're almost there, we just have to tell Firstmate where to push our Docker image to and where to host our service.
 Go ahead and fill in the `cluster` and `registry` properties and then add an `allowedModes` property like below.
+If you followed the local installation instructions then your urls should look something like `localhost:[port]`.

 ```
                     cluster: my.kubectl.context.here